Blog

 10 Examples of Good Laboratory Practice (GLP)

-What Are Good Laboratory Practices (GLP)?
+What is Good Laboratory Practice (GLP)?

-Why Is GLP Important?
+Why is GLP important?

 GLP also promotes innovation by creating a foundation for exploring new methodologies, technologies, and materials.
-For instance, in materials informatics—where diverse data sources and complex processing pipelines are common—GLP frameworks ensure the integrity of input data and validate algorithms used in predictive modeling.
+For instance, in materials informatics, where diverse data sources and complex processing pipelines are common, GLP frameworks ensure the integrity of input data and validate algorithms used in predictive modeling.
 They allow researchers to focus on breakthrough advancements while maintaining strict quality controls.

 Besides supporting compliance, GLP contributes to global challenges such as public health and sustainability.
 Reliable research driven by GLP helps accelerate the development of safer pharmaceuticals, sustainable materials, and advanced manufacturing processes, reinforcing its critical role in laboratory operations.